One Piece season 9

 Each episode of "Straw Hat Theatre & Straw Pirate Tales" features a 21-minute recap of the Straw Hats' backstories and 3-minute omake adaptation of a short comic by Oda which was originally published in the One Piece Log fan magazine.
 The "Historical Drama Boss Luffy" episodes are sequels to the fourth One Piece television special which take place in Grand Jipang.

 The season initially ran from May 21, 2006, through December 23, 2007 on Fuji Television.
 Since then, nineteen DVD compilations, each containing three episodes of the "Enies Lobby" arc, were released by Avex Mode between January 9, 2008 and July 1, 2009.
 A 20th DVD, containing two episodes, was released on August 5, 2009.
 A 21st DVD, containing four episodes, was released on September 2, 2009.
 The special arc was released on a single DVD on May 23, 2008.
 In July 2012, Funimation announced they had acquired this season as part of their own US "Season Five".

 The season uses six pieces of theme music: four opening themes and two ending themes.
 The opening theme for the first part of the "Enies Lobby" arc is "Brand New World" by D-51 for the first fifteen episodes; the special arc of five episodes open with "We Are!
 (7 Straw Hat Pirates Ver.)" (ウィーアー!〜7人の麦わら海賊団篇〜, Wī Ā!
 Shichinin no Mugiwara Kaizokudan Hen), sung by the Japanese voice actors of the first seven Straw Hat Pirates; the second part of the "Enies Lobby" arc uses "Crazy Rainbow" by Tackey & Tsubasa, up to episode 325, and "Jungle P" by 5050, until the end of the season.
 The two ending themes are "Adventure World" by Delicatessen, used in the first 15 episodes of the "Enies Lobby" arc, and the special ending theme, "Family", also sung by the Straw Hats' voice actors, which was used to end the episodes of the special arc.
-All episodes of the second part of the "Enies Lobby" arc and after have since aired without an ending theme.
+All episodes of the second part of the "Enies Lobby" arc and after have since aired without an ending theme until season 20.